 Moving gets more challenging as we age.
 People become set in their ways and connected to their communities, which can make transitioning to a new area and way of life difficult.
 For this reason, it's wise to consider your senior home care options now and prepare in advance.
 If you do decide to transition to a new property, doing so now will be less stressful than in the future.
 Learn about three popular choices for senior home care solutions and find out what to consider when assessing your options below.

 Smart speakers like Amazon's Alexa have become incredibly popular with older adults.
 For people living alone, it's a companion.
 For people struggling with physical limitations, it's a great helper.
+Alexa can even be used to improve safety for seniors.
 Thousands of skills on the Alexa App are targeted specifically for older adults.
 And plenty of general use skills can make life easier and more entertaining for seniors.
 Check out a few of these ideas for using Alexa to make your day a little easier.